jes/notes/philosophy.md

 Or at least you will at first, until you realise you can take negative-sum bets, and ignore the bad outcomes and be happy about the good outcomes, and slowly bankrupt yourself while getting more and more units of joy.

+### Where does talking one's book end and putting one's money where one's mouth is begin?

 ### Negative-sum and positive-sum trade

 Engage in positive-sum trade even when you thereby lose (lend a stranger a tow rope).